Thank you for your interest! This journey is either underway or complete, but we do have many other tour options for you to choose from.

 Cost of the Journey

-The cost of this 21-Day Zambia-Zimbabwe Safari is $19,500 DBL / $21,130 SGL per person.
+The cost of this 21-Day Zambia-Zimbabwe Safari is per person, based on occupancy: $19,500 DBL / $21,130 SGL.
 This cost includes accommodations for 20 nights, all meals as noted in the itinerary (B,L,D), all land transportation, game park and other entry fees, and all internal flights and the charter flight between countries.

 Tour cost does not include: transportation from your home city to Lusaka and from Harare, optional activities, or items of a personal nature such as laundry, telephone charges, gratuities for guides, lodges and drivers, beverages from the bar or personal, medical, and cancellation insurance.